Clan Rising

 Who are some famous Tudors?

-Notable bearers of the Tudor name include Owen Tudor (c.1400–1461) — Welsh courtier, husband of Catherine of Valois, Henry VII (1457–1509) — born Henry Tudor at Pembroke Castle and Henry VIII, Edward VI, Mary I, Elizabeth I — the Tudor monarchs.
+Notable bearers of the Tudor name include Owen Tudor (c.1400–1461), Welsh courtier, husband of Catherine of Valois, Henry VII (1457–1509), born Henry Tudor at Pembroke Castle and Henry VIII, Edward VI, Mary I, Elizabeth I, the Tudor monarchs.
+Each is profiled on the family page, with cross-links to the geography, stories, and historical events tied to their life.

 Is Tudur the same family as Tudor?